antoinesylvia/Autoplex-Cluster/general_apps_info/readme.md

  - https://github.com/gangefors/docker-airdcpp-webclient
  - image: gangefors/airdcpp-webclient

-AppRise: Allows you to send a notification to almost all of the most popular notification services available to us today such as: Telegram, Discord, Slack, Amazon SNS, Gotify, etc.
+AppRise: Allows you to send a notification to almost all of the most popular notification services available to us today such as: Telegram, Discord, Slack, Amazon SNS, Gotify, etc..
  - https://github.com/caronc/apprise
  - image: caronc/apprise:latest